DugongBioinformatics/dugongbioinformatics.github.io/README.md

 Below we compare Dugong with the main tools available for analysis of bioinformatics in virtualized platforms and Docker.
 We briefly describe the function of each tool and present a brief comparison of the characteristics available in contrast to Dugong.

-### Comparison between Dugong and virtualization services
+### Comparison between Dugong and virtualization services:

-### Comparison between Dugong and Docker services
+### Comparison between Dugong and Docker services:

 Comparison between the main features provided by Dugong and the tools for bioinformatics [BioContainer](https://github.com/BioContainers), [GUIdock](https://github.com/WebDataScience/GUIdock) and [AlgoRun](https://github.com/algorun/algorun).